onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "Our bodies don’t optimize for every cell.
 They optimize for the overall body.
 Individual cells are dispensable.
 What does that say about our focus on individual rights?
 How much do they cost societies overall?" - [You’re a Neuron, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/youre-a-neuron?r=36xnz&utm_campaign=post&utm_medium=web#:~:text=Our%20bodies%20don%E2%80%99t%20optimize%20for%20every%20cell.%20They%20optimize%20for%20the%20overall%20body.%20Individual%20cells%20are%20dispensable.%20What%20does%20that%20say%20about%20our%20focus%20on%20individual%20rights%3F%20How%20much%20do%20they%20cost%20societies%20overall%3F)

+the current host-centric world where platforms own our data and is siloed is preventing us as a giant global brain to wire any way we want

 ██████████████████████████████████████████████████████████████████
 # SECTION: Collective intelligence & sensemaking